Eating Disorders

 1. Anorexia nervosa

-Anorexic behaviour concerns people who voluntarily restrict their eating.
-Anorexia nervosa is psychological and it may start at adolescence, translating to an unreasonable fear of weight gain, but without any loss of appetite.
-The person refuses to eat in order to lose weight quickly.
-This excessive focus on avoiding food lowers the body mass index significantly and puts him or her at risk.
+Anorexic behaviour concerns people who voluntarily restrict eating.
+Anorexia nervosa is psychological, and it may start at adolescence, translating to an unreasonable fear of weight gain, but without any loss of appetite.
+The person refuses to eat in an attempt to lose weight quickly.
+This excessive focus on avoiding food can significantly lower the body mass index and put the individual at risk.

 The major problem with anorexia nervosa is malnutrition.
 Warning signs will appear at some point.